aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 #### Runtime

 The kubectl handler uses `kubectl`, `helm` and the `aws` CLI in order to interact with the cluster.
-These are bundled into an AWS Lambda layer that is included with the AWS CDK.
+These are bundled into AWS Lambda layers included in the `@aws-cdk/lambda-layer-awscli` and `@aws-cdk/lambda-layer-kubectl` modules.

-You can specify a different `lambda.LayerVersion` if you wish to use a different version of these tools.
-The handler expects the layer to include the following
+You can specify a custom `lambda.LayerVersion` if you wish to use a different version of these tools.
+The handler expects the layer to include the following three executables:
-executables:

 ```text
 helm/helm